VesperAkshay/MCP-Hive/backend/README.md

 # MCP-Hive Backend

 ## Overview
 This repository contains the Python backend services for the MCP-Hive project.
-It's designed to function as an API service that enables integration with LLM models (specifically Google's Gemini) using the Model Control Protocol (MCP).
+It's designed to function as an API service that enables integration with LLM models (specifically Google's Gemini and Groq) using the Model Control Protocol (MCP).

 ## Features
 - MCP (Model Control Protocol) client implementation
+- Multiple transport mechanisms (StdIO and SSE)
-- Integration with Google's Gemini AI models
+- Integration with Google's Gemini AI and Groq LLM models
 - SQLite-based conversation management and persistence
 - Asynchronous processing with asyncio
 - Tool/function calling capabilities